One of my favorite cities to monsoon.

 - Book Emily’s Etihad flight from Minsk to Abu Dhabi and continue traveling with her to Bali.
 Screw going home.

-- Take a flight from Minsk to Kiev, and then from Kiev to NYC for a relatively cheap price.
+- Take a flight from Minsk to Kyiv, and then from Kyiv to NYC for a relatively cheap price.

 - Call CHASE Bank, who was the travel service that Alice booked through to get this flight, and complain that it was their responsibility to inform her of this travel exception between Belarus and Russia for USA citizens.
 Then, ask CHASE Bank to book her an alternative flight from Minsk and put it on their tab.

 - Take a train or bus back from Minsk, Belarus to Vilnius, Lithuania where Dave can take her in and get her on a cheap flight back to NYC from Lithuania (which is part of the Eurozone).

 - Sleep in a sleepbox just for kicks

 Options #1 and #2 couldn’t work because Alice’s Belarus visa would expire today and we didn’t want to risk her being arrested, processed and deported, have her assume the costs of deportation, and being red-flagged as an irresponsible traveler.

 Option #3 and #5 were actually the cheapest options (under $700 one way) that allowed her to leave directly from Minsk, but they both required at least 33 hours of travel, which Alice preferred not to endure after this.

 Option #4 would be great if Alice could afford an extra week of vacation.